kmadjei/MilestoneProject-Python-and-DataCentricDevelopment/README.md

 ### Acknowledgements
 - In order to build this project successfully, the lessons from Code Institute learning platform was an extremely valuable resource to have.
-    - I am expecially thankful for the [Backend Development walkthrough project](https://github.com/kmadjei/backend-mini-project), led by Tim Nelson, Code Institute instructor.
+    - I am expecially thankful for the [Backend Development walkthrough project](https://github.com/Code-Institute-Solutions/TaskManagerAuth/tree/main/08-SearchingWithinTheDatabase/01-text_index_searching), led by Tim Nelson, Code Institute instructor.
-- My instructor, Usmaan Mujtaba, from the Canadian Business College also played a major role in resolving technical issues encountered through out the project and providing guidance building a full stack project.
+- My instructor, Usmaan Mujtaba, from the Canadian Business College also played a major role in resolving technical issues encountered through out the project and providing guidance on building a full stack project.